kangk1204/dearmeta/README.md

    ```bash
    dearmeta analysis --gse GSE123456 --group-ref control
    ```
+   > Use `--configure /path/to/file.tsv` to point at a custom configure file, and `--output /path/to/out_dir` to write results to a different folder while still reading IDATs from the workspace.
    > `--group-ref` (alias `--group_ref`) is **required**.
 Supply a comma-separated, case-insensitive priority list (e.g., `control` or `control,MD`).
 The first group present becomes the control baseline; all other groups are treated as test.
 Every contrast uses its own reference/target groups, and dashboards label them as “test vs control” accordingly.
 5. Reproduce this exact software stack:
    ```bash